codegtd/certification-java17-1Z0829-approval-strategy/README.md

 ### Exam Preparation Questions Mistakes
-1. :recycle:Review mistakes "periodically":
+1. :recycle:Review mistakes "periodically", using "Cycle-Review Strategy":
    * Understand and explain for yourself, the reason of the mistakes
    * Repeat the mistaken question listed in the topic above
 2. :recycle: Golden Rules:
    * Mistakes are most efficent "source" of knowledge
    * Mistakes are not a SHAME, actually they are the "precise parameters" for improvements
    * More mistakes 'done', 'understood' and 'reviewed', means more knowldge acquired, not only for the Exam, but also for Professional-Life.

 ### Exam Execution Strategy
 * **_Doubts:_** In case of doubt: